Information Theoretical Limits for Quantum Optimal Control Solutions: Error Scaling of Noisy Channels: Error bounds from perturbation theory

 \subsubsection{Example: 1/f-noise}

-As an example, we consider that the noise field is sampled by a $1/f$ distribution, commonly used to model statistical fluctuations of a wide number of physical and biological systems\,\cite{WeissmanRMP1988,Book-Pink-noise, Paladino2014}.
-As explained in these references, the power spectral density of the $1/f$-noise decays as a power law with the frequency, i.e., $\phi_{f}(\omega)\propto 1/\omega^\alpha$ where the exponent $\alpha$ is typically in the range $0<\alpha<2$~\cite{Wiseman1996}.
+As an example, let us here consider that the noise field is sampled by a $1/f$ distribution, commonly used to model statistical fluctuations of a wide number of physical and biological systems \cite{WeissmanRMP1988,Book-Pink-noise,Paladino2014}.
+As explained in Refs.\,\cite{WeissmanRMP1988,Book-Pink-noise, Paladino2014}, the power spectral density of the $1/f^\alpha$-noise decays as a power-law with the frequency, i.e., $\varphi_{\xi}(\omega)\propto 1/\omega^\alpha$ where the exponent $\alpha$ typically belongs to the range $0<\alpha<2$ (see also Refs.\,\cite{Wiseman1996}).
 The case of $\alpha=1$ is also called pink noise ($1/f$-noise).
-Thus, the natural choice in this case is to operate the system at high frequency.
-According to the Kofman-Kurizki universal decoherence formula, when moving to higher frequencies, the error $\varepsilon$ decays as $\varepsilon \approx C_{0}/\omega_c^\alpha$.
-Likewise, if we consider the error-bound arising from the Shannon-Hartley theorem, we find that $\varepsilon \gtrsim C_{2}/\omega_c^\alpha$, i.e. confirming the result.
+Thus, the natural choice in this case is to control the system at high frequency.
+According to Eq.~\eqref{eq:bound_KK_formula}, when moving to higher frequencies, the error $\varepsilon$ decays as $\varepsilon \approx C_{0}/\omega_c^\alpha$.
+Likewise, if we consider the error-bound arising from the Shannon-Hartley theorem, Eq.~\eqref{eq:bound-it-cn}, we find that $\varepsilon \gtrsim C_{2}/\omega_c^\alpha$, thus confirming the result.

-\section{Examples with Gaussian White Noise}
+\section{Examples with Gaussian white noise}

+In this section we numerically examine the state-transfer control of a two-level system subject to Gaussian white noise.
+The resulting dynamics is provided by the master equation of Eq.~\eqref{eq:master-equation}.
+In subsection \ref{sec:dephasing-channel} the control error $\varepsilon$ is studied as a function of the signal-to-noise ratio for a system subject to dephasing, while in section \ref{sec:decay-channel} we study $\varepsilon$ as a function of the control bandwidth for a system under the influence of a decay term.
+In both cases, our aim is to extract the scaling of the control error from the information theoretical bound for white noise fields as given by Eq.~\eqref{eq:error-limit-wn}, and then to confirm the scaling by fitting the bound to the numerical data.